Last Updated: August 23, 2024

 If you want to use UTM tags but you’ve only gotten as far as bookmarking Google’s Campaign URL Builder tool, then this blog is for you.
-Here’s some basic do’s and don’ts to help you get started:
+Here are some basic do’s and don’ts to help you get started:

 If you’re only using UTM tags to track paid campaigns you’re missing out on a lot of useful data and insights.
 Just about all off-site efforts should be treated like separate campaigns.